NumEconCopenhagen/projects-2019-athena/modelproject/README.md

 The results of the project can be seen from running ModelProject7.ipynb in folder "modelproject".

 Dependencies: Apart from a standard Anaconda Python 3 installation the project requires no further installations.
-Please download our notebook to see plots.
+Please download our notebook to see interactive plots.